The IPCC and the challenge of ex post policy evaluation: Four cases

 Whereas the first three sets of scenarios were developed directly by the IPCC, the fourth and current set of scenarios were developed at one remove.
-The IPCC was never supposed to do primary research.
+The IPCC was never supposed to do primary research\textemdash scenario development is research.
 Creating distance between the IPCC and the scenarios it uses deflects criticism.
 The scenario builders and the IPCC authors assessing the scenarios are drawn from the same group of experts, however, if not the same people.

-The current scenarios, SSPs, retain three features of the previous ones: Populations grow independent of economic circumstances, incomes converge, and world peace breaks out.
-The first feature is explained by a failure to break-down the walls between disciplines.
+The current scenarios, SSPs, retain three features of the previous ones: Populations grow independent of economic circumstances, incomes converge, and world peace breaks out.\footnote{IPCC WG3 AR6 uses a wider range of scenarios than the SSPs, but these appear to have much the same features.} The first feature is explained by a failure to break-down the walls between disciplines.
+Instead of integrating demography into integrated assessment models, population models stand alone.
 Rapid economic growth in poor countries is assumed because developing countries are the majority in the IPCC panel.
-Accepting a report that projects economic stagnation could be interpreted as accepting policy failure.
-For the same reason, the IPCC would not dare to forecast war or civil war, even if its impact on emissions could be stark \citep{Tol2013China}.
+Accepting a report that projects economic stagnation in parts of the world could be interpreted as accepting policy failure by the responsible governments.
+For the same reason, the IPCC would not dare to forecast war or civil war, even if its impact on emissions could be stark, as illustrated by \citet{Tol2013China} for China and as is currently observed for the second Russian invasion of Ukraine \citep{Pereira2022}.

-Recent critique focuses on a different aspect \citep{Pielke2008, Richels2008, Ritchie2017, Burgess2020, Pielke2021, Pielke2022, Srikrishnan2022}.
+Recent critiques focus on a different aspect of the scenarios \citep{Pielke2008, Richels2008, Ritchie2017, Burgess2020, Pielke2021, Pielke2022, Srikrishnan2022, Yuan2022}.
 Reserves and resources of conventional oil and gas are likely to be exhausted in the 21st century and will need to be replaced by another energy source.
-This is a key part of any emissions scenario: If oil and gas are replaced by renewables and nuclear, emissions would fall; if unconventional oil and gas is the future fuel of choice, emissions would rise slightly; if the coal returns at the mainstay of the energy sector, perhaps liquefied or gasified, emissions would rise rapidly.
+This is a key part of any emissions scenario: If oil and gas are replaced by renewables and nuclear, emissions would fall; if unconventional oil and gas is the future fuel of choice, emissions would rise slightly; if coal returns as the mainstay of the energy sector, perhaps liquefied or gasified, emissions would rise rapidly.